Definition of a Screenplay

 - Transitions are 5.5 inches from the left.

-All other elements, such as scene headings and action lines are left justified (or 1 inch from the left).
+All other elements, such as scene headings and action lines, are left-justified (or 1 inch from the left).

 Remember, screenplays are traditionally printed on white 3-hole punched paper in standard-size (8 1/2″ x 11″) bond stock.
 They are then bound with two brads in the top left-hand corner.